g4bri-3l3/MooseAlto/README.md

 resolves these names to their actual member IP(s)/CIDR(s) first, so duplicate/shadow detection and internet-exposure checks work on the real underlying addresses instead of the object name.
+When resolution actually changes something, the Findings table (report and CSV) and the Internet Exposure Inventory show the resolved IP/CIDR alongside the raw object or group name (e.g. `Network1 (10.0.0.0/8)`), so you don't need to cross-reference the objects file separately to know what a name means.
+Left as just the name when nothing resolved.

 - Nested groups are resolved recursively.
 - `ip-netmask` objects resolve to real CIDR containment logic; `ip-range`